 Some of you may have been attending classes in college for some time, while for other students, this may be your first or second term at the college.
-I have taught Earth Science for over three years and this course has been adapted and changed over those years to create a more accessible and inclusive atmosphere that should lead to your success in learning about the subject.
+I have taught Earth Science for over four years and this course has been adapted and changed over those years to create a more accessible and inclusive atmosphere that should lead to your success in learning about the subject.
 Some key strategies that have led prior students to succeed in this and other courses include the following:

 - 1. Show up.
 This is actually half of the entire success recipe in academia.
 If you show up, you are less likely to miss things. - 2.
 Be prepared.
-This means that you look at the material in this course before class sessions so that new knowledge that is presented to you is not 100% new, you have a baseline familiarity with new terms and concepts. - 3.
-Write down new knowledge.
+This means that you look at the material in this course before class sessions so that new knowledge that is presented to you is not 100% new, you have a baseline familiarity with new terms and concepts. - Write down new knowledge.
 The simple act of writing something down helps your brain to develop new pathways that allow it to incorporate new material into your knowledge base. - 4.
 Don't be afraid to ask your instructor to repeat things that you might have missed, we are here to help you succeed.
 Repetition of concepts, and terms also helps your brain to grasp ideas. - 5.
-Don't be afraid to ask your instructor to slow down if they are going too fast for you.

-- 6. Take advantage of office hours or scheduling Zoom meetings with your instructor.
+Don't be afraid to ask your instructor to slow down if they are going too fast for you. - 6.
+Take advantage of office hours or scheduling Zoom meetings with your instructor.
 I can't tell you enough how students who took advantage of one on one tutoring were able to get over the knowledge/learning hump in various topics over the years. - 7.
 Check your LBCC e-mail on a regular basis for updates and announcements that an instructor may post during the week. - 8.
 Make a study plan.
 Write down when labs, homework, and exams are due so that you can plan your work in a manner that works with your busy schedule. - 9.
 Don't put off doing work until the last minute.
 Working on labs and preparing for exams a little bit each day allows you to slowly incorporate information into your learning process, whereas doing a lot of work at the last second to meet a deadline doesn't allow your brain the time it needs to absorb information. - 10.
+Read the feedback that I give to you in Moodle on your work, you will be able to see where you had a misconception, and modify your perception accordingly so you understand a concept more completely for assessments. - 11.
 If you have a life conflict, that is holding you back, please contact me to talk about it, and how we can make a plan that might help you succeed and remove barriers to learning.
 There are many options available to you through the college, and I am more than happy to help you as I can, or to lead you to resources that you may not know about which are offered by the college that will help you to succeed in your learning goals while you are attending LBCC.